zhengjunyao-work/arc24/docs/modeling/Iteration_34_developing_omni_arc.md

 Implement a first version of Omni-ARC and validate if the approach is promising:

 - Can we improve the generalization of the current approach by learning to predict code to do the tasks?
 Similar to the improvement that we got when learning the inputs distribution.
-- Can we use the predicted code to solve evaluation tasks?

 ## Motivation